JSubelj/g910-gkey-macro-support/README.md

-# Logitech G910 keyboard gkey support for GNU/Linux (Project version: v0.2.5)
+# Logitech G910 keyboard gkey support for GNU/Linux (Project version: v0.3.0)

 Because I didn't find any GKey support for Logitech G910 keyboard I decided to create this GKey mapper.
 Code is based on an [issue](https://github.com/CReimer/g910-gkey-uinput/issues/3) in [g910-gkey-uinput](https://github.com/CReimer/g910-gkey-uinput) project.
-I expanded the code, so that it is more user friendly to add functionality to GKeys.
+I expanded the code, so that it is more user-friendly to add functionality to GKeys.

 Everything is described in great depth (and actually much better) on [WIKI](https://github.com/JSubelj/g910-gkey-macro-support/wiki).

-Note: From version 0.2.0 onwards the g810-led controller is no longer required because Gkey to Fkey mapping is disabled inside the driver.

 ## Requirements